vippsas/vipps-login-api/vipps-login-api.md

 * On web pages and in apps - Vipps Login is used in the browser
 * Directly from merchant systems (e.g. point of sales systems or call-center solutions) based on phone number
 * Directly from machines and vending machines based on phone number
-* Directly from QR-codes on screens, posters, etc.

 Users can create a new account through sharing high-quality data from the user’s Vipps profile.
 Available information includes name, email, addresses, phone number, and birth date.
 [Norwegian national identity number](vipps-login-api-faq.md#who-can-get-access-to-nin-and-how) is also available to some merchants.
 The identity of all Vipps users is verified as part of Vipps' know your customer process, so rest assured that these are real people with correct name and information.